Council has an obligation to protect the privacy of site users. This statement describes what information is collected, and why it is collected.

-Newcastle Art Gallery, as part of Newcastle City Council, has an obligation to protect the privacy of site users.
+Newcastle Art Gallery, as part of City Of Newcastle, has an obligation to protect the privacy of site users.
 This statement describes what information is collected, and why it is collected.

 Council is committed to protecting your personal information.
 This Statement outlines Council's practices relating to personal information obtained through access to its website.
 This statement is provided in accordance with the 'Guidelines for Government Websites' issued by the Australian Privacy Commissioner.